ashdavies/talks/2019-09-10-navigation-and-the-single-activity/android-navigation-component.md

 ![right](aerial-shot-ship.jpg)

+^ Skepticism on fragments

+^ Disliked fragments

-^ Speaker introduction
+^ Fragment hate

 ---

 ![](developing-hard.png)

+^ Navigation is hard

-^ Navigation is hard.
-Misnomer not great start to talk
+^ Misnomer not great start to talk

 ^ Often a topic of confusion, difficult for new developers

 ^ Navigating from screen to screen being fundamental to your app

-^ What makes navigation so confusing?

 ---